Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Methodology: vsPAIR Framework

 The second design choice concerns the implementation of the latent mapping.
-For simplicity, we once again omit dependence on trainable parameters--that is, $\mu_{\phi_x}(x)$ is written as $\mu_x(x)$.
+For simplicity, we once again omit dependence on trainable parameters, that is, $\mu_{\phi_x}(x)$ is written as $\mu_x(x)$.
 We propose learning $M^{\gets}$ as a direct mapping from the distribution parameters of the observation encoder to the distribution parameters of the QoI encoder: $M^\gets$ learns to map $(\mu_{y}(y), \sigma_{y}(y))$ to $(\mu_x(x), \sigma_x(x), \omega_{x}(x))$ for $(x, y)\sim p(x, y)$.
 Here, inversion proceeds by first encoding the observation $y$, then computing approximate conditional distribution parameters for $x$, $(\hat{\mu}(y), \hat\sigma(y), \hat\omega(y))$, via $M^\gets$, then decoding a sample $\hat{z}_x$ from this approximate distribution to obtain $\hat{x}$.
-Generation can be accomplished by sampling the approximate latent distribution and decoding.
-This method provides an approximation of the posterior distribution {$q(z_x \mid y)$} induced by the encoder conditionals, and we theoretically analyze a simplification of this approach in \Cref{section:theroy}. $M^{\gets}$ can be trained via MSE loss between the true and approximate parameters:
+Generation can be accomplished by sampling the approximate latent distribution and decoding. $M^{\gets}$ can be trained via MSE loss between the true and approximate parameters:

 In order to prevent excessive averaging in the $\omega$ parameter estimation, we append an optional second term: a binary entropy penalty that encourages decisive gating predictions.
 This term equals zero when $\hat{\omega}_j \in \{0, 1\}$ and is maximized at $\hat{\omega}_j = 0.5$, pushing the mapping to commit to activation or deactivation rather than hedging with intermediate probabilities.